DCHHV/dchhv.github.io/index.md

 ---
-title: DEF CON 27
+title: DEF CON 28
-subtitle: August 8-11, 2019 at Paris, Ballys, and Planet Hollywood, Las Vegas.
+subtitle: August 6-9, 2020 at the new Caesars Forum, Harrah's, Linq, and Flamingo Hotels, Las Vegas
 layout: main
 ---